oschonrock/hibp/README.md

 ```

 You can try the `--toc` feature on hibp-server which may improve
-performance signficantly especially if you have limited free RAM for
+performance signficantly further especially if you have limited free RAM for
 the OS to cache the disk.

 ## Other utilities